ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 An important parameter influencing the resulting volume of distribution is lipophilicity.
 The reported logP value of  2.53 (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)) is used in this model.

-After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation by `Rodgers and Rowland` and cellular permeability calculation by `PK-Sim standard`.
+The partition coefficient calculation by `Rodgers and Rowland` and cellular permeability calculation by `PK-Sim standard` was selected as distribution calculation methods.

 ### 2.3.3 Metabolism and Elimination